samuelwilliams413/samuelwilliams413.github.io/chukchuk/wb_rules.md

     - **Monk**: Get that weeb shit out of here
     - **EK/Battlemage**: Fighter/MU (Wizard or Runespeaker)
     - **AT/assassin/spellblade/jedi**: Fighter/MU (Illusionist)
-- **Staring equipment**: Every character always has with them (this does not contribute to encumbrance):
+- **Starting equipment**: Every character always has with them (this does not contribute to encumbrance):
     - camping equipment
     - a utility knife
     - a tinderbox